mwittig/edimax-smartplug/README.md

 with multi-homed setups and virtual network adapters.
 If you want to use a broadcast address though, use a network-specific address, e.g. for `192.168.0.1/24` use `192.168.0.255`.

-A discovery requests returns a promise which yields an array with the discovery items on completion.
+A discovery request returns a promise which yields an array with the discovery items on completion.
 An item is an object with the following properties:

 | Property      | Type    | Example          | Description                    |